Reviewer2: Optimizing Review Generation Through Prompt Generation: Experiments

 To assess how responsive \textsc{Reviewer2} is to the aspect prompts, we conduct experiments that compare \textsc{Reviewer2} and \textsc{SingleS}.
 The $M_r$ model in \textsc{Reviewer2} is given the prompts generated by \textit{PGE}.
 We compute the average similarity of the generated review to the reference reviews for both methods as well as the maximum similarity.
 The detailed equations for the computations are shown in Table~\ref{tab:effect_of_prompt}.
 BertScore is used for computing sim.

 \textbf{Result.} \textsc{Reviewer2} and \textsc{SingleS} have similar average similarity while \textsc{Reviewer2} has a higher maximum similarity across all six venues.
 This means that \textsc{SingleS} generates reviews that are close to all the reference reviews, but that are not particularly close to any one of them.
 In contrast, \textsc{Reviewer2} is consistently able to generate reviews that closely match one of the references.
-This provides evidence that \textsc{Reviewer2} is responsive to aspect prompts and can cover the desired aspects.